A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 Your vehicle ought to be taken to a qualified workshop such as Hidden Valley Auto Centre on a regular basis to make sure the air conditioning system continues performing efficiently as well as having the mechanics go over the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are able to provide a warning about any items that may need to be replaced in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are able to provide a warning about any items that may need to be replaced in the near future or those that are already damaged beyond repair.

-Hidden Valley Auto Centre in Berrimah are qualified to take charge of air conditioning repairs, services and regas on most makes and models.
+Hidden Valley Auto Centre in Berrimah are qualified to take charge of air conditioning repairs, services and regas on most makes and models (AU35315).

 Air Conditioning FAQ's